 Destinations: Office (After Effects + Element 3D)

-A global, persistently placeful layer over the real world can be a confusing concept.
-Early on in my work for Magic Leap there was an immediate need to illustrate to investors and onboarding personal how a spatial metaverse might work.
+A global, persistently placeful layer over the real world can be difficult to grasp, and early in my work with Magic Leap there was a clear need to help investors and onboarding teams visualize how a spatial metaverse might function.

-With my work on 'Destinations', the persistent world arm of the Lumin platform, I created a series of videos clearly showing how a location-based experience might work and be utilized by businesses like offices, retail, hospitality, and warehouses.
+Through my work on Destinations—the persistent world component of the Lumin platform—I created a series of videos that clearly demonstrated how location-based experiences could operate and how businesses across offices, retail, hospitality, and warehousing could meaningfully use them.

 Destinations: Retail (After Effects + Element 3D)